SERVICES

 The first puppy vaccine should be given at 6-8 weeks old, followed by a second and a third vaccine 1 month apart.

-This type of vaccination programs are timed to coincide with the period that maternal colostrum derived immune protection is waning and the puppies' own immunity is maturing.
+This type of vaccination program are timed to coincide with the period that maternal colostrum-derived immune protection is waning and the puppies' own immunity is maturing.

 Click HERE for vaccination recommendations.